Christian Fellowship is one of the ways we abide with Christ. Today we look at 11 ways Christians fellowship together to our mutual benefit.

 The Bible specifically encourages followers of Jesus Christ to come together for worship in singing.
 We see singing described as “psalms, hymns, and spiritual songs” (Ephesians 5:19).

 I find it interesting that Paul did not write down any instructions about how to sing.
 It is also interesting that, based on Paul’s description, levels of formality are inferred.
-Some times may be formal, others more expressive.
+Some times of worship may be more formal, others more expressive.

 FYI, I don’t think there’s such a thing as off-key when you are opening your heart in worship.
 If you want to let it fly, let it fly.
 God loves it.